The Kids Kare service provider has specific requirements before they will consider care requests for mildly-ill children.

 - Grandparents are eligible as long as the child resides in their home, and they have legal guardianship, or the child qualifies as their principally supported child.

-- Full or half-time U-M students (graduate or undergraduate, Ann Arbor campus ONLY) are eligible.
+- Full or half-time enrolled U-M students (graduate or undergraduate) on the Ann Arbor campus ONLY are eligible.

-- If both parents are affiliated with U-M and living in the same household, only one may be registered.
+- If both parents are affiliated with U-M and living in the same household, only one can register and request service.

-- If both parents are affiliated with U-M and living in separate households (e.g., in the case of divorce/separation), each may register.
+- If both parents are affiliated with U-M and living in separate households (e.g., in the case of divorce), each can register.